-Come May 2018, the charming English town of Windsor will be buzzing with excitement—plus plenty of royals, celebrities, and world leaders to boot.
+In May of 2018, the charming English town of Windsor was buzzing with excitement—plus plenty of royals, celebrities, and world leaders were present.
 The occasion?
 Prince Harry and Meghan Markle’s royal wedding!

-Curious to learn more about the dreamy destination—only a half-hour by train from London—where the newly-engaged couple will say “I do?”
+Curious to learn more about the dreamy destination—only a half-hour by train from London—where the Duke and Duchess of Sussex said “I do?”
 We rounded up nine of the best places to dine, drink, explore, and unwind in Windsor, whether you’re heading over for the day, or planning a weekend jaunt.

 Visit Windsor Castle